Change pharmacy ownership (not involving relocation)

 - submit a Notification of change of pharmacy registered business (trading) name form;

-- provide a current ASIC report and ABN information; and
+- provide a current ASIC report; and

 - provide evidence from the relevant state or territory regulatory authority of the name change.